Moqian1122/aedbel/README.md

 Original datasets (AED location, interventions, and medical transport) provided are used for AED location optimization.

 The data of optimized locations are used in the application: [aed_all_inv.xlsx](https://github.com/Moqian1122/aedbel/blob/main/aed_all_inv.xlsx).

+## Tip ##

+Please run the code cautiously as it is connected to a billing account.

 ## Maintenance ##